Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Agnostic Online Multi-label Learning

 We can then show that (i) the expectation of the sum of weights over all hypotheses is non-increasing, and (ii) that the expected sum of weights at round $T$ must have scaled exponentially with the regret.

-The key differences between our algorithm and that of \citet{joshi2025learning} are threefold: (i) our algorithm incorporates full knowledge of the true set of labels $S_t$; (ii) in contrast to \citet{joshi2025learning}, our method is probabilistic; and (iii) while \citet{joshi2025learning} show that the total sum of weights is non-increasing, we show that its expectation is non-increasing.
+The key differences between Algorithm~\ref{alg:set-goodH} and that of \citet{joshi2025learning} are threefold: (i) our algorithm incorporates full knowledge of the true label set $S_t$; (ii) in contrast to \azreplace{\citet{joshi2025learning}, our method}{their method, ours} is probabilistic; and (iii) while they show the total sum of weights is non-increasing, we show its expectation is non-increasing.
+The formal proof appears in Appendix~\ref{pf_H3}.